 Customers who have a Chase Freedom or a Chase Sapphire card get one point for every dollar purchased.

 There are no issues or gotchas that I can see for the standard rewards program mentioned here.
 There isn't even a fee for the program.
 However Chase Freedom offers cardholders who enroll in seasonal bonus categories 5 percent of each eligible purchase in qualifying categories.
-Those bonus points stop accruing once you've reached $1,500 in spending in a featured category and you need to remember to activate your bonus categories each quarter to be eligible.
+Those bonus points stop accruing once you've reached $1,500 in combined purchases and you need to remember to activate your bonus categories each quarter to be eligible.

 I suppose they could discontinue the program one day, and you've saved all these points, and suddenly you'd be ticked off, but even then, I would assume Chase would give you time to redeem those points.
 As far as I can tell, as long as you like your Chase credit card, you should love the Chase Ultimate Rewards program.

 - I have a credit score of 650 and need to re-establish my good credit.
 I won't carry a balance.
 Please advise regarding the credit card I can qualify for.

 - Can you enter household income where it says annual income on a credit card application?